bolso/nui-workshop-exercises/02/README.md

 - add bodyParser and make sure app is using it

 ### - change static/app.js
- - use some es6 statemets $ for formatting the output
+ - use some es6 statements for formatting the output

 ### change static/index.html